cmholley/CommunityHealthWorkersBackend/README.md

 JDK 1.7
 Tomcat 7.0

-This project is a clone of the VolunteerManagementBackend and uses ACL as described there.
+This project is a clone of the VolunteerManagementBackend and uses ACL as described (https://github.com/DataAnalyticsinStudentHands/VolunteerManagementBackend) [there].

 Instruction